apache/kyuubi/docs/client/kerberized_kyuubi.md

 **Note**:
 - `${user.home}` and `${user.name}` are JVM system properties.
 - `${user.home}` should be replaced with `${user.dir}` if `${user.home}` is null.

-The ticket cache type may vary when created by Kerberos client on different OS platform.
-While JVM can only read ticket cache stored as a file.
 Ensure your ticket cache is stored as a file and put it in one of the above locations.

 ## Ensure core-site.xml Exists in Classpath